 Zoo Lates offer visitors a chance to see the attraction’s new Tiger Territory exhibit, which incorporates a vast new enclosure created to house two Sumatran tigers in an authentic recreation of the Indonesian rainforest.
 Jae Jae and Melati belong to a critically endangered species and this is a unique opportunity to see these amazing animals hunt, climb and swim by twilight.

 After-hours events will run between 6pm and 10pm, with tickets costing £25 on the door.
 Alternatively, interested parties can book their places online for a 40 per cent discount, paying just £15.
 For those looking for the complete experience, the Party Animal ticket includes fast track entrance, a drink on arrival and a free animal hat or mask.

-London Zoo is located in Regent's Park, making it a short trip for those staying in central London hotels.
-Many visitors come by tube, arriving at the Regent's Park station, but a waterbus will also operate from Camden Lock or Little Venice and bring guests directly to the zoo's canal gate.
+London Zoo is located in Regent’s Park, making it a short trip for those staying in Montcalm Hotel London.
+Many visitors come by tube, arriving at the Regent’s Park station, but a waterbus will also operate from Camden Lock or Little Venice and bring guests directly to the zoo’s canal gate.